-Michigan State University Extension provides educational programs and publications based on applied research for Michigan fruit crops including apples, pears, blueberries, brambles, plums, cherries, grapes, peaches and strawberries.
+Michigan State University Extension provides educational programs and publications based on applied research for Michigan fruit crops including apples, pears, blueberries, chestnuts, brambles, plums, cherries, grapes, peaches, strawberries and hops.
 These educational resources provide valuable help to Michigan growers and consumers regarding fruit pest management, food safety, business management, food processing, horticultural practices, irrigation and weed management.

 To find an MSU Extension expert who covers your location or to find an expert in your area of interest, please visit the MSU Extension Expert Search.
 To reach an MSU Extension county office, call toll-free 1-888-678-3464.

 Date: Mar 6, 2015